subsystem7/prettify/README.md

 prettify
 ========

-TOSBack 2 Audit prettify python script
+TOSBack 2 Audit prettify python script.
+This (very simple) script uses beautifulsoup4 to extract the relevant text of an HTML source document while attempting to leave elements that make the result a readable HTML document.

 Installation